Janet McTeer: 2010–2019

-2020s
+2020–present

 In early 2023, McTeer appeared at London's National Theatre in a new play Phaedra.
-Director playwright Simon Stone turned the Greek myth of the woman falling in love with her stepson into a satire about London elitism and post-Brexit Britain.
-Despite a strong cast that included French actor Assaad Bouab, Canadian screen star Mackenzie Davis, and a superb lead performance from McTeer, the play received mixed reviews.
+Director/playwright Simon Stone turned the Greek myth of the woman falling in love with her stepson into a satire about London elitism and post-Brexit Britain.
+Despite a strong cast that included French actor Assaad Bouab, Canadian screen star Mackenzie Davis, and a lead performance from McTeer, the play received mixed reviews.
 The Evening Standard called it "A must-see show.
 A high-spec, richly-textured chamber extravaganza", while The Guardian wrote "Even McTeer's strong performance cannot save a tonally unsure play".
 McTeer garnered a Best Actress nomination at the 2023 Olivier Awards, losing to Jodie Comer for Prima Facie.
-She will also be starring in Mission: Impossible – The Final Reckoning, due for debut in 2025.
+She starred in Mission: Impossible – The Final Reckoning, which premiered in 2025.
 McTeer will portray Minerva McGonagall in the HBO television adaptation of the Harry Potter series.